History of the United States: Obama administration

 Barack Obama, the first multiracial and African American president, was elected in 2008.
 He signed the Don't Ask, Don't Tell Repeal Act, which allowed people to serve in the military while openly gay.
 To help the economy, he signed the American Recovery and Reinvestment Act of 2009, Consumer Assistance to Recycle and Save Act, the Patient Protection and Affordable Care Act, informally called "Obamacare", and the Dodd–Frank Wall Street Reform and Consumer Protection Act.
-The unemployment rate began falling as the economy and labor markets experienced a recovery.

-These changes to the economic system created new political movements, such as the Occupy movement and the Tea Party movement.
 The recession officially ended in mid-2009.
-Following the 2010 midterm elections, Congress was in gridlock, leading to the Budget Control Act of 2011.
 The economic expansion that followed the Great Recession was the longest in U.S. history; the unemployment rate reached a 50-year low in 2019.
-Despite the strong economy, increases in the cost of living surpassed increases in wages.

 In 2009, Obama issued an executive order banning the use of torture.
-He ordered the closure of secret CIA-run prisons overseas, and sought to close the Guantanamo Bay detention camp, but his efforts were stymied by Congress.
+He ordered the closure of secret CIA-run prisons overseas.
 American military personnel left Iraq in 2011.
 Meanwhile, Obama increased involvement in Afghanistan, adding 30,000 troops, while proposing to begin withdrawal in 2014.
 The U.S., with NATO, intervened in the Libyan Civil War in 2011.
-In May 2011, Osama bin Laden was killed in Pakistan in a Navy SEALs raid ordered by Obama.
-While al-Qaeda was near collapse in Afghanistan, affiliated organizations continued to operate in Yemen and other remote areas, as the CIA used drones to hunt down its leadership.
+In May 2011, Osama bin Laden was killed in Pakistan.
 In October, Obama sent troops to Central Africa to fight the Lord's Resistance Army.

-Following Obama's 2012 re-election, Congressional gridlock continued, resulting in the first government shutdown since the Clinton administration.
-In 2012, the Sandy Hook Elementary School shooting in Newtown, Connecticut, led to unsuccessful attempts from Obama to promote gun reform.
-The Boston Marathon bombing of 2013 killed three people and injured more than 260.
 In 2013, the U.S. also started a counter-terrorist intervention in Niger, and began a covert operation to train rebels in Syria who were fighting against the terrorist group ISIS.
 The latter program was publicized and expanded in 2014.
 That year, ISIS grew in scope in the Middle East, and inspired many terrorist attacks in the United States, including the 2015 San Bernardino attack.
 The U.S. and its allies began a significant military offensive against ISIS in Iraq which lasted from 2014 to 2021.
-In December 2014, Obama officially ended the combat mission in Afghanistan.